If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 Course culture has created a generation of designers who can create beautiful portfolio pieces but can’t handle actual product work.

-- “Engineering said the design would take six months to build”
+“Engineering said the design would break the checkout integration”

-- “We shipped something that worked okay and fixed it later”
+“We shipped something that worked okay and I’m still fixing edge cases”

 The portfolio version sounds more professional.
-The real version is how products actually get made.
+The real version is how products actually get made and where actual UI UX design skills develop.

-The Skills You Actually Need (That Nobody’s Selling)
+The UI UX Design Skills You Actually Need (That Nobody’s Selling)

 Here’s what’s never in a course catalog but determines whether you’ll survive as a designer:

-Political navigation.
 How to get your designs approved by people who make decisions based on what their boss’s nephew thinks looks “more professional.”
-How to build allies across teams without becoming a corporate sociopath.
-How to pick battles worth fighting when everyone thinks they’re a designer.
+How to build allies across teams without becoming the person everyone avoids in the kitchen.
+How to pick battles worth fighting when seventeen stakeholders all have “just one small change.”

-Business literacy.
-How companies actually make money (hint: it’s rarely what you think).
+How companies actually make money.
 Why the feature that makes perfect UX sense gets killed for the one that drives quarterly metrics.
-What “technical debt” means and why it’s always your problem somehow.
+What “technical debt” means and why it’s somehow always the designer’s problem.

-Emotional resilience.
 How to watch your best design get butchered in implementation and still show up tomorrow with enthusiasm.
 How to present ideas to people who’ve already decided what they want.
-How to take criticism of your work without taking it personally (spoiler: this one’s impossible, but you have to try anyway).
+How to take criticism of your work without taking it personally.
+(Spoiler: this one’s impossible, but you have to try anyway.)

 Want to know why these skills don’t have courses?